leoaviana/Wowhead-Scraper/README.md

 # Wowhead Scraper

-A tool used to gather quest information from wowhead, this is an old project of mine used to make a quest database for my quest translation addon called [QuestTradutor](https://github.com/leoaviana/questtradutor), It was tested to be working in august 2021.
+A tool used to gather quest information from wowhead, this is an old project of mine used to make a quest database for my port of a quest translation addon called [QuestTradutor](https://github.com/leoaviana/questtradutor), Since it's a web scraping software, there must be constant updates to the code to be able to get interesting results from wow-head, It was tested to be working in august 2021.

 ## Notes